Lazy22zz/UE5-RPG-Combat-Game/README.md

 	//~ End APawn Interface
   ```
   In WarriorBaseCharacter.cpp\
-  Using `InitAbilityActorInfo()` to set The logical "owner" of the AbilitySystemComponent and he "physical" actor that performs actions\
+  Using `InitAbilityActorInfo()` to set the logical "owner" of the AbilitySystemComponent and he "physical" actor that performs actions\
   ```c++
   void AWarriorBaseCharacter::PossessedBy(AController *NewController)
   {